DETAILED ACTION

 …

-updating, by the machine learning model, the set of clusters based on the causal relationships among the attributes of the attribute data represented by the directed; and
+updating, by the machine learning model, the set of clusters based on a probability function represented by the directed graph; and

 Accordingly, the additional elements, individually or in combination, do not integrate the abstract idea into a practical application because it does not impose any meaningful limits on practicing the abstract idea.

 Claim 9 is rejected for similar reasons as claim 1.
 Independent claim 9 is directed to a method at step 1, which is a statutory category.
 Claim 9 recites similar limitations as claim 1 and is rejected for the same reasons at step 2a, prong one, 2a, prong 2, and step 2b.
 Claim 9 is directed to an abstract idea, similar to claim 1, because it is clustering users based on websites visited, where the model corresponds to forming a graph representing causal relationships leading to a purchase (or other goal), updating clusters based on attributes.
-Further, Claim 9 recites “training… parameters of a machine learning model based on attribute data [that are based on interactions], where the model is corresponds to directed graph that includes edges representing causal relationships among attributes” and updating “by the training component, the parameters”.
+Further, Claim 9 recites “training… a machine learning model,… where the model is corresponds to directed graph that includes edges comprising a numerical indication of a causal effect” and updating “by the training component, the parameters”.
 At step 2a, prong two and step 2B, the “training” as amended and executed by the computer is considered, like in claim 1, part of “apply it [abstract idea] on a computer” (MPEP 2106.05f) and “field of use” (MPEP 2106.05h).
 The “training” is for purposes of improving the model of causal relationships [leading to a purchase, or time spent visiting the website].

 Independent claim 16 is directed to an apparatus at step 1, which is a statutory category.
 Claim 16 recites similar limitations as claim 1 and claim 9 and is rejected for the same reasons at step 2a, prong one, 2a, prong 2, and step 2b.
 Claim 16 explicitly recites processor, memory, instructions executed by processor.
 As above, even recited explicitly, this is considered MPEP 2106.05f (apply it [abstract idea] on a computer).